iluvjava/Fucking_LeetCode_ShitLikeThat/Obsidian Notes/Graph and Relations.md

 		*  Notice that, we discuss the case $R^*$ as an infinite union of $R^n$ under the context of relations, but under the context of graph, it's perfectly fine to reduce it to $R^* = R^{|V|}$, because if it's longer than that then there is gonna be cycles in the path, which makes it a walk instead of a path.
 	* Given a matrix representation of a finite transitive relation of $R$, say $M$, we can use the boolean matrix to compute the transitive closure of the graph, simply by doing: $\bigvee_{k = 1}^n M^k$
 	* Using the naive matrix multiplication, we can get the complexity for the transitive closure algorithm as: $\mathcal{O}(n^4)$
+	* Psuedo Codes
+	![[Transitive Closure.png]] *Image from: Discrete Mathematics and it's Application 9.4 Transitive closure*
+	Note: The $\odot$ is the binary matrix multiplications

 ---
 #### Warshall's Algorithm